csaea/sandbox/python-quick-reference.md

 - `find()`: Returns integer of index location of a searched substring.
 - `replace()`: Returns a sequence of numbers.

+Got it!
+Here are some common Boolean functions in that style:

 ## Boolean Operators

 ### Comparison Operators